Rush Limbaugh Net Worth

 He's known for his charitable work, including an annual telethon for the Leukemia & Lymphoma Society.

-Real Estate: Rush broadcasts his show from a $26 million oceanfront home in West Palm Beach.
+Real Estate: Rush's primary home for his later years was a $26 million oceanfront home in West Palm Beach.
 The house has 7 bedrooms, 12 bathrooms, and an elevator.
-He also owns a penthouse condo on Fifth Avenue in Manhattan.
+He also owned a penthouse condo on Fifth Avenue in Manhattan.

 |Net Worth:||$600 Million|

 |Date of Birth:||Jan 12, 1951 - Feb 17, 2021 (70 years old)|

 |Height:||5 ft 10 in (1.8 m)|

 |Profession:||Talk show host, Author, Radio personality, Commentator, Actor|